Alden Bradford

-Alden Bradford (17 November 1765 – 26 October 1843) was an American politician, clergyman and author who served as the 5th Massachusetts Secretary of the Commonwealth.
-Born in Duxbury, Massachusetts, he graduated from Harvard in 1786 and received a degree of LL.D. there.
+Alden Bradford (19 November 1765 – 26 October 1843) was an American politician, clergyman and author who served as the 5th Massachusetts Secretary of the Commonwealth.

+Biography

+Alden Bradford was born in Duxbury, Massachusetts on 19 November 1765.
+He graduated from Harvard in 1786 and received a degree of LL.D. there.
 He was then ordained as a Congregational church pastor, serving in Wiscasset, Maine.
 After moving to Boston he served from 1812 to 1824 as secretary of the Commonwealth of Massachusetts.
 At times a bookseller and journalist, his works included a History of Massachusetts and Memoir of the Life and Writings of Rev. Jonathan Mayhew.

-He was a descendant of William Bradford (Plymouth Colony governor) (c.1590-1647).
+He was a descendant of Plymouth Colony governor William Bradford (c.
+1590 – 1657).

 Alden Bradford built (or arranged to have built) the Bradford House, built 1794, a historic house in Wiscasset Historic District.

+He died in Boston on 26 October 1843.